How to create an online courseMay 06, 2022

 1. Why do you want to make an online course?

 As I said, an online learning environment is an extension of your business.
 You can mentor more people than you could ever do one-on-one.
 Because an online course is always available, your students can view and perform the lessons on their own time.
-In doing so, they set their own pace, so you don't have to have a fixed appointment together.
-That gives freedom to both sides.
+In doing so, they set their own pace, so you don't need to have a scheduled appointment together.
+That creates freedom for both sides.

 And because everything is online, you can automate the sales of your course, so you can make an additional (passive) revenue stream.